 5 challenges for medical device manufacturers

-To delve deeper into these issues, we outline 5 challenges facing medical device manufacturers and the industry more widely.
+Manufacturers need to be aware of the challenges facing their organization so they can become prepared, agile and in turn successful.
+To delve deeper into these issues, we have outlined five challenges facing medical device manufacturers and the industry more widely.

-It goes without saying that medical device manufacturers work within a high-stakes industry.
+Medical device manufacturers work in a high-stakes industry.
 End-users rely on safe and effective medical devices, and the cost of poor quality (COPQ) can be severe.
 Across the industry, quality concerns often arise in design, software, and in non-conforming materials and components.
 Problems can also occur if a medical device is manufactured and later needs to be recalled.

-If things like this do go wrong, entire operations can temporarily be shut down until quality issues are identified and resolved.
+If things like this do go wrong, entire operations can be temporarily shut down until quality issues are identified and resolved.
 As you might expect, this leads to costly delays.
-What’s more, product recalls run the risk of end-user grievances, and potentially even injury or death.
-Not only is this dangerous to the customer, but it also spells trouble for companies.
-Poor quality and product recalls cost the medical device industry billions each year, while lawsuits also damage company reputation – a risk you may struggle to recover from.
+What’s more, products that require a recall run the risk of end-user grievances, and potentially even injury or death.
+Poor quality and product recalls are a risk to a company’s reputation and costs the medical device industry billions each year.
+These consequences are risks that an organization may struggle to recover from.

 - ISO 13485 – Compliance with ISO 13485 is about implementing a quality management system, which demonstrates your commitment to producing high quality products.

 - ISO 14971 – This standard refers to the application of risk management to medical devices.

 - 21 CFR 820 – This regulation ensures medical devices are safe and that appropriate quality processes are used throughout development.
 Relevant for the U.S. market, compliance is essential.

 - MDR – To meet the requirements of the EU Medical Device Regulation, medical device manufacturers need to have a comprehensive risk-based QMS in place.